 Yes, Paul and I have both decided it’s time to step back from my wedding photography business of Nikki Tran Photography.
 The decision definitely wasn’t easy.
 There was a lot of thinking, a lot of discussing and weighing the pros and cons, and a lot of crying on my part (I actually shut myself inside our closet, sat on the floor, cried a bit, and did the Winne-the-Pooh “Think, think, think”…’twas not an easy decision).
 When you’ve started your own business and then after four years are abandoning it, you can’t help but hear a little voice in your head scream “FAILURE.”
 So clearly, I felt like a tad failure.
 Was I being a complete idiot quitting my own business?
 Something some people strive to build to get away from a corporate job??
 Was I just having a crazy moment that could be solved by a glass of wine, good food, and a nap?
 Unfortunately, nope.

 When the idea of even quitting came about, Paul had told me that he was becoming drained and I should probably start thinking of hiring a co-shooter.
 What?!!
 Ahh!!
 But when he said those words I immediately felt the pressure, that apparently I’ve been hanging over my shoulders for the past four years, fall right off.
 I completely agreed with him.
 I was burnt out too but never wanted to say it out loud.
 It was like taboo to even think that owning my own business was too stressful and something I wanted to get out of.
 I would be a complete fool to feel that way!
-But, as we talked and talked (and after my little meltdown in the closet) and after I flirted a bit with different types of careers, and as of right now I’m looking for web designer/developing jobs!!
+But, as we talked and talked (and after my little meltdown in the closet) and after I flirted a bit with different types of careers, I’m super excited to tell you that I’m now looking for teaching jobs!!
 So, if you’re known to bring good luck to people, send some of that luck my way!! :)

 So, what will happen to the blog and to everything else that seems to be hanging by a thread with my business?
 Well I’ll tell you.
 In list fashion because I do better with lists.